Iken-O/Pribambase-Part2/README.md

 ## Build Notes

 - Downloaded wheel sources are pinned in `blender/requirements-wheels.txt`.
-- The extension package is currently Windows-only; Linux and macOS wheels are no longer bundled.
+- The extension package is currently Windows-only.
 - Build the Blender extension from `blender/pribambase/`.
 - Use `blender --command extension build --split-platforms` to generate platform-specific zip files.